 - Preheat oven to 375 degrees.

-- Add the apples, lemon juice, ¼ teaspoon cinnamon, nutmeg and butter in a large skillet, I used my trusty cast iron skillet.
+Add the apples, lemon juice, ¼ teaspoon cinnamon, nutmeg and 2 sticks of butter in a large skillet, I used my trusty cast iron skillet.

 - Drain the apple in a colander back into the skillet.